The Difficulty of Obtaining a Precious Human Rebirth and How to Take Best Advantage of It

 If we think about this example, the Buddha is the actual one who indicated a safe direction for Sthiramati to take, the one who indicated the refuge.
 The actual safe direction was provided by this god’s practice of the methods for actualizing the nine deities of Ushnishavijaya.
 This was the actual safe direction, the refuge that allowed him to deplete his entire negative potential.
 That is why it is said that the supreme and rare gem of the preventive measures themselves, the Dharma Gem, is the actual safe direction to take.
 Indra, in this example, would be the Gem of the Intent Community, the Sangha, in the sense that he helped this god find a safe direction by bringing him to the Buddha.

-In short, the actual practice of observing our behavior in terms of glowing and murky actions and acting accordingly in order to bring about proper results would be the actual preventive measures, the Dharma, that provide us with a safe and sound direction in life.
+In short, the actual practice of observing our behavior in terms of lustrous and murky actions and acting accordingly in order to bring about proper results would be the actual preventive measures, the Dharma, that provide us with a safe and sound direction in life.

 Avoiding Destructive Actions